AD Blocker Detected

 What is qigong, and how does it work?

-Mindfulness Meditation is among the most popular mediation techniques in the west.
-The origins of Mindfulness Meditation come from Buddhist teachings.
-Mindfulness Meditation is also another form of focused meditation and it addition, it is the first stage in the practice of Zen Meditation.
+Mindfulness Meditation is among the most popular meditation techniques in the West.
+Its origins come from Buddhist teaching techniques.
+Mindfulness Meditation is also another form of focused meditation.
+It is the first stage in the practice of Zen Meditation.

 Mindfulness Meditation begins with the practitioner focusing on either their body or on their breath as it passes through their body.
 By creating this focus, there is also an awareness of what is happening in the present forming.
-Using a body scan technique to focus on the body, starting with the toes and working their way through the body for example, the practitioner is able to create awareness of potentially stressed areas.
-Through that awareness they are then able to mindfully release that stress and continue through the body.
+Using a body scan technique to focus on the body, starting with the toes and working their way through the body, the practitioner can create awareness of potentially stressed areas.
+Through that awareness, they can release that stress and continue it mindfully through the body.

 Utilizing breath as a focal point also develops the awareness and state of consciousness that Mindfulness Meditation provides.
 In this instance, the practitioner focuses on their breathing.
-By paying attention to the flow of air both in and out of the lungs, as well as the pause in between, a state of being present is developed.
+Paying attention to the flow of air in and out of the lungs and the pause in between creates a state of being present.

-In either cases, random thoughts will no doubt invade the mind of the practitioner, when this occurs, a simple technique called ‘note-ing’ can be applied, which is simply to observe the thought, lightly acknowledge it and refocus the mind on either the breath of body.
+In either case, random thoughts will no doubt invade the practitioner’s mind.
+When this occurs, a simple technique called ‘note-ing’ can be applied.
+This technique simply observes the thought, lightly acknowledges it, and refocuses the mind on either the breath or the body.

-Utilizing this technique the practitioner develops a strength of focus that can be summoned for calming the mind from racing thoughts in the future.
-It also brings a state of consciousness allowing for the practitioner to be an observer to emotions when they should arise.
+Utilizing this technique, the practitioner develops a strength of focus that can be summoned to calm the mind from racing thoughts in the future.
+It also brings a state of consciousness, allowing the practitioner to be an observer of emotions when they arise.

 Where does qigong come from?